strosz/com.northernrogue.cccp.spacetimedbserver/README.md

    - Get notified and update to a new SpacetimeDB version.

 ## License
+   - To be determined.

 ## Disclaimer

+> This code is provided **“as is”**, without warranty of any kind, express or implied,
+> including but not limited to the warranties of merchantability, fitness for a particular
+> purpose, and noninfringement.
+In no event shall the authors be liable for any claim,
+> damages, or other liability arising from, out of, or in connection with the software.

    **Note:** This is an unofficial SpacetimeDB server manager.
 SpaceTimeDB® is a registered trademark of Clockwork Labs.
 This asset is neither endorsed by nor affiliated with Clockwork Labs.